 Editor's note: Download and listen to the audio version below and click here to subscribe to the podcast.

 In each episode, we discuss the five biggest stories in manufacturing, and the implications they have on the industry moving forward.
-This week:
+This week, we talk about:

 Please make sure to like, subscribe and share the podcast.
-You could also help us out a lot by giving the podcast a positive review.
-Finally, to email the podcast, you can reach any of us at Andy, Jeff or David [at] ien.com, with “Email the Podcast” in the subject line.
+You could also help us out a lot by giving the podcast a positive review on whatever platform you use.
+Finally, to email the podcast, you can reach any of us at Jeff, Anna or Andy @ien.com, with “Email the Podcast” in the subject line.